solita/jenkins-ansible-demo/README.md

 5. Open http://localhost:8080 in a web browser.
 You should see the Jenkins installation running in the Vagrant machine.

+## Pipeline development workflow

+1. Edit the `Vagrantfile` and add the following line after the `ansible.playbook` and `ansible.groups` settings:

+    ansible.tags = 'solita_jenkins_jobs'

+   This makes provisioning faster by limiting it to just Jenkins jobs.

+2. Edit the job definition in `jobs/Hello.groovy` or the pipeline definition in `jobs/pipeline/Hello.groovy.j2`.

+3. Run `vagrant provision` to update Jenkins' configuration.

+## Moving the configuration to real servers

+1. Edit the inventories `environments/<ci|qa|prod>/inventory` and replace `jenkins-ansible-demo1`, `jenkins-ansible-demo2`, `jenkins-ansible-demo3`
+   with servers to which you have SSH and sudo access.

+2. Provision the servers in each environment:

+    ansible-playbook -i environments/ci/inventory site.yml
+    ansible-playbook -i environments/qa/inventory site.yml
+    ansible-playbook -i environments/prod/inventory site.yml

 ## Known issues

 - The SSH host keys of the hosts in the `jenkins_sudo_access` group are not added to the `jenkins` user's `.ssh/known_hosts` automatically.
+The pipeline's deployment stages won't complete successfully until you've done this manually (or configured Ansible to disable host key checking).
 This is not a fundamental problem but simply an omission (PRs accepted!).

 ## License